 - Sales Hub: Users who opt to use Sales Hub can effectively round out their CRM solutions and streamline every aspect of the sales, marketing, and customer relationship management process.
 The Sales Hub makes it possible to track and sort prospects (and create custom views of that information), send automated emails regarding prospects to the sales team, and gain insights through advanced email tracking and targeted email sequencing.
 There's also built-in reporting and predictive lead scoring, which is ideal for companies that have limited in-house data expertise.

 The highly functional free version of HubSpot makes it a risk-free option for very small business owners, but HubSpot's paid services like the Marketing Hub and the Sales Hub, and programs like HubSpot for Startups, means this CRM can take you from a one-person operation through the startup process and into the growing business stage.

 The biggest issue with HubSpot is its pricing structure.
 At the free level, this solution is a fantastic option for tiny businesses that want an upgrade from tracking things the old-fashioned way.

 Once you venture into paid tiers, though, things get pricey and unclear.
-Additionally, one gets the sense that HubSpot documentation was written for a fairly tech savvy audience, and when you pair that with the somewhat irregular customer service, it could make for a frustrating experience for business owners who require a bit more guidance and tech support.
+Additionally, one gets the sense that HubSpot documentation was written for a fairly tech-savvy audience, and when you pair that with the somewhat irregular customer service, it could make for a frustrating experience for business owners requiring additional guidance and tech support.